rixiepakuna/PokemonGenerator/README.txt

       I may attempt to find a fix for this.
 Not sure what to do yet.
  4. Bad things happen if the program randomizes that the Pokemon should have 3 egg moves, but the Pokemon only has 1 or 2 possible egg moves.
 A fix is in the works.
+ 5. Some things, particularly egg moves, are missing or wrong.
+      Please help out and let Rixie or an admin know if you see things you believe to be errors.
+      It is difficult to double-check hundreds of Pokemon and all their egg moves.

  My suggestion is generally just re-roll until you get something that works.